 Way of working – key elements

-For Scania, a key element is to build capacity at the employees who are close to the processes where the risks and improvement potential appear, and hence can influence the most.
+For Scania, a key element is to build capacity for the employees who are close to the processes where the risks and improvement potential appear, and hence can influence the most.
 This approach is reflected in the effort we put in education and training.

 Another key element is our monitoring and follow up processes.
 A Self-Assessment Questionnaire on Sustainability (SAQ) is the first step of assessing risk.
 The SAQ is complemented by an even more deep-diving monitoring tool, the sustainability audit.
 Depending on the circumstances the audits are either conducted by a third party or by our own SA8000 certified auditors.